-- Do not communicate on social media on AIA's behalf unless you are designated to do so. - Do not use social media to harass or disparage our co-workers, customers, competitors, or others, or express any opinions or ideas attributed to AIA. - Do not discuss sensitive information, including confidential and material non-public information on social media.
+- Do not communicate on social media on AIA's behalf unless you are designated to do so. - Do not use social media to harass or disparage our coworkers, customers, competitors, or others, or express any opinions or ideas attributed to AIA. - Do not discuss sensitive information, including confidential and material non- public information on social media. - Please refer to the Social Media Standard for Employees for additional information.

-- Q: I heard from my manager that a new supplier is being used in connection with a newlydeveloped product that will be announced to the public in four weeks.
+- Q: I heard from my manager that a new supplier is being used in connection with a newly- developed product that will be announced to the public in four weeks.
 Investing in that supplier seems like a great investment idea.
-Can I let others know? - A: No. This type of information is considered material non-public information.
+Can I let others know? - A: No. This type of information is considered material nonpublic information.
 You cannot trade while possessing it, nor must you share it with others who may use the information. - Q: If I am asked to comment about AIA's financial outlook by a member of the media, may I give my opinion if I state it as such? - A: No. You must not provide any comments, even personal opinion, to the press without prior approval from AIA Corporate Communications.
-You must refer all media requests for information to Corporate Communications. - Q: An executive of a state-owned company has suggested that if we make a donation to a local charity he believes our sales efforts in his country would be more favourably received.
+You must refer all media requests for information to Corporate Communications. - Q: You are browsing social media in the evening and see a post in a public forum by someone claiming to be an AIA employee which contains inaccurate and misleading information about AIA and its products.
+Should you speak up on AIA's behalf to correct the misleading information by posting a reply? - A: No, do not communicate on social media on AIA's behalf unless you are authorised to do so, only persons who are designated may speak on behalf of AIA.
+Also, you must report the post to Corporate Communications and/or Compliance as another AIA employee may be acting inappropriately. - Q: An executive of a state-owned company has suggested that we make a donation to a local charity (which is owned and managed by the executive), hinting the sales efforts in his country would be more favourably received.
 I'm uncomfortable with this.
-What must I do? - A: You are right to be uncomfortable.
-The payment may be a violation of anti-bribery laws.
+What must I do? - A: You are right to question this.
+The payment may be a violation of anti-bribery laws as well as AIA Group Anti-Bribery/Corruption Standard.
 Discuss the situation with the Compliance officer assigned to your business.